jnjnnjzch/seq2mp4-converter/README.md

 # SEQ2MP4 Converter

-A standalone tool to convert NorPix `.seq` files to compressed MP4 using FFmpeg.
+A standalone tool to convert NorPix `.seq` files to compressed MP4 using FFmpeg **with 30x-100x (100fps) or 150x-450x (30fps) compress rate**.
 It automatically detects hardware acceleration (NVIDIA NVENC / AMD AMF / Apple VideoToolbox) to speed up conversion, falling back to CPU if no GPU is available.

 💡 Need the timestamps?
 While this tool handles compression, you can use [kiana](https://github.com/jnjnnjzch/kiana_aligner) to extract `.seq` timestamps at lightning speed ⚡.
 It can process **300GB of data (1M+ timestamps) in just 10s**—running at the limit of 10GbE bandwidth and even faster on local NVMe SSDs!